durveshodi/Battery-monitoring-system-with-gsm/README.md

-Certainly!
-Here's a sample README.md file for the "Battery Monitoring System with GSM" project:

 # Battery Monitoring System with GSM

 This project implements a Battery Monitoring System using an Arduino board and a GSM module.
 It allows you to monitor the battery voltage remotely by sending SMS alerts.
 The system can be useful in various applications where battery voltage monitoring is critical, such as solar power systems, backup power supplies, and remote monitoring setups.